-- 1. 120 total semester hours; - 2. a minimum of 12 semester hours each in the humanities, the social sciences and natural sciences/mathematics; - a minimum of 40 semester hours at the upper division (junior/senior) level; - 4. a minimum of 15 semester hours of course work at one or a combination of Board of Governors universities.
+- 1. 120 total semester hours; - a minimum of 12 semester hours each in the humanities, the social sciences and natural sciences/mathematics; - a minimum of 40 semester hours at the upper division (junior/senior) level; - a minimum of 15 semester hours of course work at one or a combination of the universities that offer the Board of Governors or Board of Trustees Bachelor of Arts Degree Program.

 In addition, all students must pass a college level examination or an equivalent course on the United States and Illinois Constitutions.
 Students must also pass Northeastern Illinois University's English Competency Examination, fulfill the Improving Human Relations Requirement, the Computer Literacy Requirement and the Mathematics Competency Requirement.
 Futher details regarding these competency requirements can be found under the heading "Bachelor's Degree Requirements" elsewhere in this catalog.
 Students must have a minimum overall "C" (2.0) grade point average for all work applied toward meeting degree requirements.
-After admission to the program no credit will be granted for any course in which a grade below "C" is earned.
+Effective Fall 2000 all newly admitted students to the Board of Governors Bachelor of Arts Degree Program at NEIU who earn grades of "D" or "F" at NEIU will have these grades calculated into their grade point average, adhering to the university's grading policy.
+This policy is applicable to all students entering the BOG Program in the Fall 2000 semester and thereafter.
+Students must have a minimum cumulative g.p.a. of 2.00 to graduate.
+For information please call the program office at (773) 442-6030.

-More information regarding the Board of Governors Bachelor of Arts Degree Program can be obtained in Room C-529 of the Jerome M. Sachs Building or by calling (773) 794-6684.
+More information regarding the Board of Governors Bachelor of Arts Degree Program can be obtained in Room C-529 of the Jerome M. Sachs Building or by calling (773) 442-6030.